GLOBAL MARKETS-Euro, stocks jump on Greek bailout hopes

 stocks and commodities on signs a Greek bailout agreement was

-near, but the rally lost a little steam after a key meeting was
+near, but the rally lost steam after a key meeting was postponed

 The euro rallied after Greece appeared to be close to terms